sileod/tasksource/README.md

 ### Pretrained model:

 Text encoder pretrained on tasksource reached state-of-the-art results: [🤗/deberta-v3-base-tasksource-nli](https://hf.co/sileod/deberta-v3-base-tasksource-nli)
+Tasksource pretraining should be quite helpful for RLHF reward models pretraining.

  ### Contact and citation
 I can help you integrate tasksource in your experiments. `damien.sileo@inria.fr`